ch-stark/gitops-rbac-example/blog/blog.md

 A Placement looks for ManagedClusterSetBinding in a namespace.
 You can either just use a label and it will deploy on all Clusters which are bound to the namespace and which match the condition.Or you can assign a ClusterSet to the Placement to ensure the Apps/Policies are only

-Please note that in  ACM 2.5 every Cluster can only be part of a ClusterSet, this might change in future versions
+Please note that in  ACM 2.5 every Cluster can only be part of a ClusterSet, in ACM 2.6 we introduce the concept of a [Global-ClusterSet](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html-single/multicluster_engine/index#managedclustersets_global)

 ## RHACM and ApplicationSets

-ApplicationSets use Generators to distribute the resources which are getting created.
+ApplicationSets are using Generators to distribute the resources which are getting created.
 In RHACM we have added a [PlacementDecisionGenerator](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Cluster-Decision-Resource/) which is assigning a Placement to an ApplicationSet.
 It should also be mentioned that in order to run ApplicationSets GitopsCluster-Resources are used.
 Read more about that in the following [blog](https://cloud.redhat.com/blog/red-hat-advanced-cluster-management-with-openshift-gitops).

 ### Rephrasing questions including ACM/OpenCluster-Management Concepts